Our people and how they work together.

 Volunteers, staff and branches

-There are 201 local Samaritans branches across the UK and Ireland and, in 2020, more than 20,000 people volunteered their time for Samaritans.
+Samaritans has more than 200 branches and locations across the UK and Ireland.
+During 2021, around 22,000 people volunteered their time for Samaritans.

 From April 2016, all branches have decided to either go through an incorporation process and affiliate to Samaritans Central Charity or to join Samaritans Central Charity (and no longer be a separate legal entity).
 Whichever structure they've chosen, this doesn't affect the services they offer.
 You can read more details about this in our Annual Report.